 John met his wife, Stefanie, in New Orleans while they were attending New Orleans Baptist Theological Seminary.
 They welcomed their daughter, Lila Rose, in 2017.

-John enjoys Rockets basketball, classic movies, his Jack Russell terrier (Bandit), and a good cup of coffee.
+John enjoys Rockets basketball, classic movies, reading, his Jack Russell terrier (Bandit), and a good cup of coffee.

 Ace Horan, Sr

 (*Deacon’s Benevolence Fund Director )